Kasher503/To-Do-List-maker/README.md

-This is a todo list app using react + vite
+This is a todo list app which is completly responsive using react + vite

 In this app you can add your task and it displays your items in a list